Chart Color Schemes

 Employment

-Oxley Vale has a balanced workforce with both white and blue collar jobs.
-Its unemployment rate is 3.1%.
+Oxley Vale has a balanced workforce comprising both white and blue collar jobs.
+Essential services sectors are well represented in the area.

 Frequently Asked Questions - Employment